SuYLilian/Game_Gi-Gi-Gi/README.md

 # Game_Gi-Gi-Gi
- This is a cooperative two-player game.
+ This is a 2D parkour game that combines casual nurturing elements.